ABOUT ME

 My Mission:

+I went out on my own and founded Isaiah Fong Learning Solutions to help growing companies break this cycle.
 I realised that a lot of businesses can’t hire full L&D teams, and they don't need more "one-off" trainers, they need Learning Architecture.
 They need someone to look at the big picture, identify the internal experts within their business who already hold the answers, and build the permanent tools that allow those experts to lead.

-By architecting bespoke toolkits, AI-optimised resources, and strategic road-maps, I empower your team to sustain their own growth.
+By architecting bespoke toolkits, learning resources, and strategic road-maps, I empower your team to sustain their own growth.
 My goal is to leave your organisation with a permanent library of high-impact learning assets, ensuring that your knowledge stays within your business, even when people move on.
+I’m here to help you stop firefighting and start building.

 Technical Skills